-Funded by: University of Trento - Department of Civil, Environmental and Mechanical Engineering.
+Funded by: University of Trento - Department of Civil, Environmental and Mechanical Engineering; European Organization for Nuclear Research (CERN, Switzerland).

-Title: Quantum-assisted framework for MEGA-scale seismic evaluation of the CERN's large hadron collider (project: QuMegaCERN)
+Title: Quantum-assisted Framework for Mega-Scale Seismic Evaluation of CERN Strategic Underground Infrastructures (project: QuMegaCERN)

 The successful candidate will contribute to the development of a novel Quantum-based framework for territorial simulations of strategic Infrastructures exposed to natural hazards.
 The Quantum framework will be deployed for high-fidelity seismic evaluations of CERN underground infrastructures hosting the Large Hadron Collider (LHC), its injectors and experiments.
 An advanced Mega-Scale numerical model of the Soil-Infrastructure system will be developed, capturing the multi-physics dynamic interactions between the 50 km-long CERN particle accelerator complex and the surrounding subsoil.
 Due to the remarkable computational complexity, this challenge will be addressed exploiting Quantum algorithms and Quantum simulators.